-To compare Twitter with traditional news media and examine their impact on the sovereign bond market, we rely on the Dufour et al. (2006) causal framework, which permits inferences on the linkages of a multivariate process, not only at a single horizon, but also at a multiple horizons framework.
-For finite order VAR processes, impediment in testing the non-causality hypothesis, at horizons different than one, is the non-linear nature of the imposed restrictions.
+To compare Twitter with traditional news media and examine their impact on the sovereign bond market, we rely on the Dufour, Pelletier, and Renault (2006) causal framework, which permits inferences on the linkages of a multivariate process, not only at a single horizon, but also at a multiple horizons framework.
+For finite order VAR processes, impediment in testing the noncausality hypothesis, at horizons different than one, is the nonlinear nature of the imposed restrictions.
 Hence, the typical Wald-type statistics do not conform to the standard asymptotic theory.
-To alleviate these complications, Dufour et al. (2006) introduce a multiple-horizon VAR.
+To alleviate these complications, Dufour, Pelletier, and Renault (2006) introduce a multiple-horizon VAR.
 After correcting for serial correlation in the error term, the validity of the restrictions is examined via a Wald-type test statistic (hereafter DPR).